jundalisay/superb/content/en/material/fallacies/general-relativity.md

 - Newton ascribing gravity to matter
 - Einstein ascribing time to the speed of light

+Quack physics then leads to science fiction:
+- warp drives which 'warp' spacetime in order to cover vast distances quickly
+- star gates that act as artificial wormholes
-The results of such sophistry are the concepts of warp drives, star gates, and "back to the future" time travel where Marty McFly magically disappears after changing the past of his parents.
-But none of them will ever exist.
-This is because, from the perspective of Nature, the opposite is true:
+- 'back to the future' time travel where Marty McFly magically disappears after changing the past of his parents.

+None of these will ever exist because, from the perspective of Nature, the opposite is true:
 - matter comes from gravity (spatial layer)
 - gravity comes from [the aether](/articles/material/aethereal) (aethereal layer), as the medium of space
 - from the perspective of Creation, the speed of light comes from the perception of that light (as Newton's first law).
 Both light and time are the effects of perception.
 From the perspective of Creator, the speed of light comes from the aether acting against it (as Newton's third law).